• Menu

 A male golden eagle along the Eastern Plains.
 Photo by Pat Gaines

-Colorado is home to over 400 species of birds, some of which are native to the state and some who visit but once a year during migration.
+Colorado is home to over 400 species of birds, some of which are native to the state, and some who visit only once a year during migration.
 Popular native birds of Colorado include the Lark Bunting, Gray Jay, Belted Kingfisher, and of course the Golden Eagle, just to name a few.

 While there are many birding opportunities throughout the state, the Colorado birding trails are a great place to start.
-In Western Colorado, there are seven trails where you can view a variety of species, that reach all the way to the four corners.
-Within the Rocky Mountains themselves, there are 27 trails that range from northern to southern Colorado.
+In Western Colorado, there are seven trails where you can view a variety of species, that reach to the four corners.
+Within the Rocky Mountains themselves, 27 trails range from northern to southern Colorado.
 Lastly, the Eastern Plains offers 20 trails, with the majority in the northeastern part of the state.

 North American Beaver